Three Thieves (2019 film)

-Three Thieves is a 2019 Nigerian comedy thriller film directed by Udoka Oyeka, written by Egbemawei Sammy, Abba Makama and Africa Ukoh produced by Trino Motion Pictures.
+Three Thieves is a 2019 Nigerian comedy thriller film directed by Udoka Oyeka, written by Egbemawei Sammy, Abba Makama and Africa Ukoh, and produced by Trino Motion Pictures.

-It was released across Cinemas on October 4.
+It was released in cinemas on 4 October 2019.

 Plot

 Due to a case of mistaken identity, three dissatisfied friends are contracted to commit a seemingly simple theft.
 Even worse, the man originally contracted for the job is on the hunt for them.
 Things unfold and they just might be adding kidnapping to the list of crimes they are committing.
 With a comedic twist to it all, it’s a wonder how they end up as heroes of the day.

 Cast

 Release

-The official trailer for the film was released on 10 September 2019 and the press screening in Lagos which held on the 12th September, 2019.
-Three Thieves premiered at the Genesis Cinemas Oniru on 27 September 2019 with guests like Frank Donga and Lasisi Elenu and was released across cinemas on October 4, 2019.
+The official trailer for the film was released on 10 September 2019 and the press screening was held in Lagos on 12 September 2019.
+Three Thieves premiered at the Genesis Cinemas, Oniru on 27 September 2019, with guests such as Frank Donga and Lasisi Elenu, and was released in cinemas on 4 October 2019.